Tirsog/personal/posts/test.md

 ---
-title: How to Test this md
+title: This is a test post
 description: "Steps to access allow a docker container to access stuff on the host"
 date: "December 28 2022"
 image: "/images/posts/signing-man.png"